 All drivers and bicycle riders have a duty to exercise care and caution on the road.
 Motor vehicle drivers have to watch out for bicyclists, and bicyclists have to watch out for motor vehicle drivers.
 Everyone on the road should be careful and cautious.

 When an accident occurs, either the motor vehicle driver or the bicyclist may be responsible for the accident.
-In some cases, both people could be responsible for the accident.
+In some cases, both people could be responsible.
 Liability for a motor vehicle-bicycle accident depends on who acted negligently.

 A motor vehicle driver may be liable to a bicyclist.
 Likewise, a bicyclist may be liable to a motor vehicle driver.
 It comes down to whose behavior causes the accident.
-Bicyclists have the same rights and duties as others on the road.
-They can bring a cause of action when they’re hurt because of the actions of others.
-Likewise, they can be liable when they act negligently in a way that causes an accident.
+As a bicyclist, you have the same rights and duties as others on the road.
+You can bring a cause of action when you’re hurt because of the actions of others.
+Likewise, you can be liable when you act negligently in a way that causes an accident.

 Have you been in an accident that involves a bicycle?
 Are you wondering what your rights are after a bicycle accident?
 At Adam S. Kutner & Associates, we’re experienced car and bike accident attorneys.
-Whether you’re an injured bicyclist or you’re injured in a motor vehicle accident that involves a bicyclist, our experienced attorneys can help you fight for your rights and pursue justice under Nevada law.
+Whether you’re an injured bicyclist or in a motor vehicle accident involving a bicyclist, our skilled attorneys can help you fight for your rights and pursue justice under Nevada law.